Narotam-Mishra/react-native-learning/ReadMe.txt

 2). `package-lock.json` :- this file ensures the consistent installation of project dependencies.

 3). `babel.config.js` :- this file serves as the babel configuration file, it applies the babel preset Expo preset extending the default react native preset.
-This configuration adds support for decorators, pre-shaking web packages and loading font icons with optional native depedencies provided they're installed. if needed, we can modify this file to include additional Babel plugins or presets.
+This configuration adds support for decorators, pre-shaking web packages and loading font icons with optional native depedencies provided they're installed.
+If needed, we can modify this file to include additional Babel plugins or presets.

 4). `app.json` :- this an important file as it contains configuration options for the project, these options alter project's behavior during development, building, submitting, and updating the app.
 Through out this learning we will learn about differnt entries in this file.